hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 }
 ```

-We use a [`for` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) to make this work, which sets an counter variable to `0`.
+We use a [`for` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) to make this work, which sets a counter variable to `0`.
 While our counter is less than our exponent (`8`), we continue looping.
 On each loop, we increment the counter by `1`.

 Inside the loop, we take the result we're calculating, and we multiply it by our base (`2`).
 That would look like, on each loop: